 With avocado.
 Tahini.
 Maldon salt.
 On my own blue toast plate.

 While you’re out shopping for dips (by the way: try this one, this one, and this one) and wings and things for Sunday afternoon (or is it evening?), set aside one of the avocados you bought for guac and throw in the very finest loaf of bread you can buy or bake.
 You’ve got some game-day toast to make.

 There are few ingredients in this toast, barely touched, so every one of them matters and should be the best you can find.
-Be sure the avocado is just this side of soft here, so that it just barely gives when squeezed.
+Be sure the avocado is firm-soft here, so that it just barely gives when squeezed.

-Squeeze the lemon juice over the slices of avocado, then lay the slices of avocado over the hot toast (nope, don't need butter).
-Drizzle tahini generously over the avocado and the toast.
-Top with the salt and sesame seeds.
+Squeeze the lemon juice over the slices of avocado, then lay the slices of avocado over the hot toast.
+Drizzle the tahini over the avocado and the toast.
+Finish with the salt and sesame seeds.
 Eat immediately, then repeat.